Writing activities for toddlers, preschoolers and school age kids

 Writing Activities for Toddlers

-Sensory Writing — Getting used to holding a pencil or make marking with their finger is the first step to writing.
+• Sensory Writing – Getting used to holding a pencil or making markings with their finger is the first step to writing.

-Ripping Magazines — Get those little fingers working and make a mess at the same time!
+• Ripping Magazines – Get those little fingers working and make a mess simultaneously!

 Writing Activities for Preschoolers

-Grocery Shopping List — You have to shop, there’s no way around it.
-Let your kids help by making the list.
+• Grocery Shopping List – You have to shop.
+There’s no way around it.
+Let your kids help by making a list.
 Use ads with pictures and words to help them write out what you need to buy.

-Creating Comics with KidsNurture Store sets up an invitation to draw by creating a comic strip and leaving most of it blank.
+• Creating Comics with KidsNurture Store sets up an invitation to draw by creating a comic strip and leaving most of it blank.
+You can also use these comic strip templates from In the Playroom.

 Writing Activities for School Age kids